-Most of the appliques have been on purses and handbags that I have made.
-Although, a few weren't used at all.
-I'll probaly add over time.
+Most of these appliques have been put on purses and handbags that I have made, although, a few weren't used at all.
+I'll probably add more over time.
 Most all of these pictures are clickable for larger views.

-Not all of the appliques I've braided got applied.
+Not all of the appliques I've braided got were applied.
 The three below are examples of that.

 This one was an attempt at an eagle head from an elongated braided circle with the simple beak added to it.

-A dove with an un-finished olive branch in it's mouth.
+A dove, that needed more detail, with an un-finished olive branch in it's mouth.

-This one was built to be similar to a Zia design, a symbol adopted by New Mexico and used on many things representing that state including their license plate.
+This was made to be a Zia design, a symbol adopted by New Mexico and used on many things representing that state ...including their state flag and license plate.

-A leather butterfly - this is one of the first appliques I ever used and continues to be very popular.
+A leather butterfly - this is one of the first appliques I ever used and it continues to be popular.

 A capital 'L' monogram.